Amid COVID-19 Pandemic, Poor Conditions Leave Detained Migrants in US Vulnerable

 A US migrant detention center in McAllen, Texas on June 10, 2019.
 Photo: US Office of the Inspector General

-On Thursday, House Judiciary Committee Chairman Jerrold Nadler sent letter to Acting Director of Immigration and Customs Enforcement (ICE) Matthew T. Albence.
+On Thursday, House Judiciary Committee Chairman Jerrold Nadler sent a letter to Acting Director of Immigration and Customs Enforcement (ICE) Matthew T. Albence.
 Nadler’s letter addressed concerns over measures ICE is taking to protect individuals in custody from COVID-19 (coronavirus).

 Currently, there are 37,888 detained individuals in ICE custody.
 Nadler’s letter to Albence came in the wake of reports that immigrants held in U.S. detention centers are especially vulnerable to the spread of communicable diseases — such as measles, flu and other illnesses last year